 You’ll need to factor in the distance you want to use them for and how they’re going to sit in your shoe rotation.
 It means we won’t advise the same models if you’re looking for an additional pair to use for races only and faster-paced sessions than if you’re looking for an all-rounder for daily use.

-If you’re exclusively looking for a racing option to add to your current running shoe rotation, we advise you look at:
+If you’re exclusively looking for a racing option to add to your current running shoe rotation, we’d suggest considering:

-If you’re looking for a carbon-plated or nylon-plated option that can cope with more training and also races, the below models will be more suitable:
+If you’re looking for a carbon-plated or nylon-plated option that can cope with races as well as training, the below models will be more suitable:

 - ASICS Magic Speed

-- Saucony Endorphin Speed (Has a nylon plate not a carbon plate).
+- Saucony Endorphin Speed 2 (Has a nylon plate instead of a carbon plate)

 Check out our shoe reviews for further information on specific models in the range.